adaptingadapting/Holberton-SpeedrunAllChecksPercent/5redirections_and_filters/README.md

 task 14 again is easier, jsut use grep and win

 task 15 just use the c flag for the grep command and you got it, things are going to get harder soon, pray for me

+task 16 is again easy just use the flag for the grep command